locustking/Level_2/README.md

 We ordered our backlog based on the user use case (Authors first), then data source (Amazon first), and complexity/dependency (sub-groups are dependent features that first require another use case to be fully developed, in order to function properly).

 ### Definition of Ready
-a) Stakeholder defined
+- Stakeholder defined
-b) Includes the specific outlines of the feature
+- Includes the specific outlines of the feature
-c) User story includes the reason or purpose for the feature
+- User story includes the reason or purpose for the feature
-d) Must determine the data source (if applicable) for the feature
+- Must determine the data source (if applicable) for the feature
-e) PBI story points estimated via Planning Poker by the team
+- PBI story points estimated via Planning Poker by the team
-f) Must understand the dependency of the feature with other user stories (sub-groups).
+- Must understand the dependency of the feature with other user stories (sub-groups).